-The spin contribution of a quark or gluon to the nucleon spin is given by the integral $\Delta f{q/g}^1(Q^2) = \int_0^1 f{q/g}(x{\rm B},Q^2) dx$.
-The helicity distributions $\Delta f{q/g}(x{\rm B},Q^2)$ can be extracted from double-spin asymmetries measured over a wide kinematic range in x_B and Q^2 .
+The spin contribution of a quark or gluon to the nucleon spin is given by the intregral $\Delta f{q/g}^1(Q^2) = \int_0^1 f{q/g}(x{\rm B}, Q^2) dx$.
+The helicity distributions $\Delta f{q/g}(x{\rm B}, Q^2)$ can be extracted from double-spin asymmetries measured over a wide kinematic range in $x{\rm B}$ and Q^2 .
 Here, both beam and target have to be longitudinally polarized with helicity settings \pm .
 Analyses of such asymmetries measured over the past three decades in inclusive DIS, where only the scattered lepton is observed, revealed that surprisingly little of the nucleon spin is carried by the quark spins [2].
 This finding has triggered much theoretical progress and new experiments dedicated to unraveling the nucleon spin structure.
+From experimental side, the measurement of less inclusive observables in DIS (by Hermes and Compass) and of hadron production in polarized proton-proton collisions (by Phenix and Star) have opened a new stage in the quest for the spin of the nucleon.
+Semi-inclusive DIS (SIDIS), where a hadron is observed in the final state along with the scattered lepton, is a powerful tool to determine the individual spin contributions of quarks and antiquarks to the total spin of the nucleon.
+The production of hadrons with large transverse momentum in polarized proton-proton scattering provides unprecedented constraints on the gluon helicity distribution.